Whether you’re applying for a first draw PPP loan or a second draw PPP loan, here’s everything you need to know.

 So far, there has been no guidance issued by the Treasury or SBA stating that you can only apply through one lender at a time.
 In fact, lenders are encouraging businesses to apply through multiple lenders, to increase their chances of getting processed in time.

-How does this differ from the SBA disaster loan?
+How does the PPP differ from the SBA disaster loan?

 The SBA also offers an Economic Injury Disaster Loan (EIDL)—often shortened to just SBA disaster loan.
 This is a separate, but similar, initiative.
 Here’s how they differ: